MMCamargo/back-end-I/README.md

 ## Description

 This repository contains the front-end of a web application developed as a requirement for the Back-end I module.
-Although the primary objective was not the design, the application was designed to efficiently consume [this](https://github.com/mmcamargo/back-end-I-api) API developed in parallel while maintaining a well-structured code.
+Although the primary objective was not the design, the application was designed to consume [this](https://github.com/mmcamargo/back-end-I-api) API developed in parallel while maintaining a well-structured code.

 ## Technologies